MIRI Low Resolution Spectroscopy

 Sources in the imager field of view when performing LRS slit spectroscopy

 There is no shutter or other way to block light from entering the imager field of view (see Figure 1) when taking a low-resolution spectrum in the slit.
 Point sources in the imaging field will therefore appear as slitless spectra on the imager portion of the field of view (FOV).
 The broad bandpass of the LRS double prism can easily cause the detector to saturate if bright and extended sources are present in the imager portion of the array.
 Very bright or saturated sources can cause detector artifacts along rows and columns around the bright source, which could in principle create artifacts in the spectrum of the source in the LRS slit.
 If possible, observers should avoid having very bright sources in the imager portion of the detector field of view whilst exposing with the LRS (they can check using the Aladin visualization option in APT).
+Even in absence of bright point sources in the imager field, very deep observations with the LRS slit can produce high counts in the imager field from the background.
+This can cause some "glow" in the LRS region of the detector.
 The full detector read out will be available to observers, allowing any such sources, if present, to be identified, which can help with data analysis.

-Spectra of sources coincidentally located in the imager field cannot be processed or calibrated.
+Spectra of sources coincidentally located in the imager field cannot be processed or calibrated at this time.

 Dithering